daedalas1981/OctoPrint-Webhooks/README.md

-*NOTE: this plugin has been abandoned by the original creator and adopted here by a new maintainer*
+*NOTE: this plugin has been abandoned by the original creator and adopted here by Daedalas1981 for compatibility with Octoprint-SmartThings-Bridge*

 # OctoPrint-Webhooks